 5. Current home loan interest rates

-Read some of the latest news on what interest rates are doing in the home loan market and what a variety of experts are predicting.
-If interest rates are expected to rise over the next few years, you might want to consider refinancing to a fixed rate product.
+It pays to be across what interest rates are doing in the home loan market and what a variety of experts are predicting.
+If interest rates are expected to rise over the next few years, you might want to consider refinancing to a fixed rate home loan.

 Update resultsUpdate